 3. If you have a successful Kentucky workers’ compensation claim, you are not entitled to a lump sum award of future benefits.

 If your claim is successful, you could be entitled to future monetary benefits called Permanent Partial Disability (PPD) benefits, as explained above.
 In Kentucky, the worker is entitled by law, to receive weekly checks for a certain amount of time to compensate them for any permanent injury.
 However, the injured worker is not entitled to receive a lump sum amount as opposed to weekly checks.
 The injured worker will only receive a lump sum settlement or award if the workers’ compensation insurance company agrees to it.
 If the insurance company does agree to pay the worker in a lump sum as opposed to weekly checks, they are entitled to a slight discount in the overall payment.
-If you need help with a Kentucky workers’ compensation claim, contact Edwards & Kautz at 866-795-5087 to schedule a free legal consultation.
+If you need help with a Kentucky workers’ compensation claim, contact Edwards & Kautz Law Firm at 270-908-4914 to schedule a free legal consultation.